UnitedHealthcare ADHD Testing and Treatment for Teens Near Dallas, Texas

 Attention-Deficit/Hyperactivity Disorder (ADHD) is one of the most common childhood neurodevelopmental disorders.
 Although symptoms may persist through adulthood, your adolescent can manage their symptoms with testing, behavioral therapy, and medications, ultimately going on to lead an emotionally healthier life.
 Call BasePoint Academy today to learn more about how our specialists can help your teen manage their ADHD.

-Understanding the complexities of ADHD and finding the right support for your teenager can be challenging.
+Understanding the complexities of ADHD and finding the right support for your adolescent can be challenging.
 BasePoint Academy specializes in ADHD treatment for teenagers, offering a supportive and nurturing environment to foster growth and healing.
 Our facilities are conveniently situated to serve families around the Dallas area.

-We’re proud to be in-network with UnitedHealthcare, which typically covers ADHD testing and medication, ensuring your teen can access necessary care.
+We’re proud to be in-network with UnitedHealthcare, which typically covers ADHD testing, therapy, and medication, ensuring your teen can access necessary care.
 To discover the coverage levels available through your plan and how they can support better focus and improved behavior in your child, reach out to BasePoint.
 Our dedicated team is here to provide individualized, evidence-based care tailored to their needs.

 ADHD Treatment for Teens at BasePoint Academy